 Educational Opportunity Fund (EOF): This state funded program is specifically designed to provide additional academic and economic support to those students who show financial need and require academic support services.
-Students must be admitted through the EOF Office at Felician College based upon specific income guidelines.
-For more information, contact the EOF Office at the college.
+Students must be admitted through the EOF Office at Felician University based upon specific income guidelines.
+For more information, contact the EOF Office at the university.

 New Jersey Loan Program

 New Jersey Class Loans: The New Jersey College Loans to Assist State Students (NJCLASS) is a loan program intended for families of university undergraduate or graduate students.
 Under the program, a student, parent, legal guardian, spouse, or relative may borrow up to the student’s cost of education.
 Loan information and application are available at www.hesaa.org.